Battle of Jackson Heights: Battle

 At 09:30 on 27 October the 76mm guns on Camel Back Hill opened up again.
 One round scored a direct hit on the mortar ammunition supply and blew up all but some 150 rounds.
 By nightfall the PVA firepower had reduced the mortar platoon to two mortars and seven men and the second platoon had lost both its platoon leader and sergeant.
-Captain Jackson reported to 2nd Battalion that he needed aid for his wounded and wanted smoke laid about the heights to obstruct the PVA's ability to pinpoint the company's movements.
+Jackson reported to 2nd Battalion that he needed aid for his wounded and wanted smoke laid about the heights to obstruct the PVA's ability to pinpoint the company's movements.
 He was told to be calm, that smoke and aid were on the way.
 An hour after Jackson called, the PVA loosed a heavy concentration of artillery and mortar fire on G Company's positions and then sent an estimated company in from the north.
-Using the remaining mortars, automatic weapons, small arms and hand grenades, Captain Jackson and his men beat off this attack.
+Using the remaining mortars, automatic weapons, small arms and hand grenades, Jackson and his men beat off this attack.
 The second PVA assault of the evening came after the Chinese artillery and mortar crews had fired an estimated 1,000 rounds at Jackson Heights within half an hour.
 One estimated PVA company struck from the north and a second from the south.
 Jackson called for final defensive fire on the area until the situation clarified.
 His ammunition dump had been hit again and the PVA attack had fanned out and become general on all sides.
 At this point the company communications sergeant evidently reported that there were only three men left in the platoon in his area and asked battalion for permission to withdraw.
 Whether the sergeant acted on his own or not was unclear, but Colonel Carlos Betances Ramirez, the battalion commander, assumed that the request was from the company commander and ordered G Company to withdraw.
-When Captain Jackson learned of the withdrawal order, he attempted to verify it, but the communications lines were out and radio contact proved unsatisfactory.
-At any rate, Captain Jackson passed the order to withdraw back to his platoon leaders.
-The first and second platoons went down the east side of the heights and Captain Jackson went with the third platoon down the western slope.
+When Jackson learned of the withdrawal order, he attempted to verify it, but the communications lines were out and radio contact proved unsatisfactory.
+Jackson passed the order to withdraw back to his platoon leaders.
+The first and second platoons went down the east side of the heights and Jackson went with the third platoon down the western slope.
 His platoon ran into heavy PVA small arms fire on the way and he was separated from his men during the action, finally rejoining them on the trail back to the Jamestown Line.